 The Vision Care Technology Program provides students with a learning environment parallel to current local and national industry practices of the optician.
 The Vision Care Technology Program combines knowledge of theory and clinical procedures with skills and the ability to work well with patients in the fitting and adapting of ophthalmic lenses, contact lenses, and devices that aid in providing comfortable and effective vision.
 The optician interprets prescriptions, measures, adapts, selects and fits eyeglasses or contact lenses for the correction of visual and ocular anomalies.

-SIPI’s Vision Care Technology Program is also recognized by the local state opticianry association and leading vision care businesses, large and small.
+SIPI’s Vision Care Technology Program is one of a few college programs accredited by the Commission on Opticianry Accreditation (COA), which aligns formal education guidelines.
+The Program is also recognized by the local state opticianry associations, eye care businesses, and the National Federation of Opticianry Schools (NFOS) as a formal education program that meets the standards set forth by the National American Board of Opticianry Certification Board (ABOC) and National Contact Lens Examiners Board (NCLE).
 The program offers current technologies in the field of vision to prepare students for success in the expanding and lucrative career field of Vision Care.

 The Associate Degree prepares students for national certification.
-Graduates of the Associate Degree program are eligible to take national examinations administered by the ABO (American Board of Opticianry) and NCLE (National Contact Lens Examination) examinations.
+Graduates of the Associate Degree program are eligible to take national examinations administered by the American Board of Opticianry and the National Contact Lens Examination certification examinations.

 The Vision Care Technology Program also offers a Certificate of Completion in Optical Laboratory Technology.
 Students receive theoretical and laboratory experiences in optics, enabling them to explore the practical and laboratory experiences in the optical technology profession.